lmu-cmsi3520-fall2022/assignments/file-db.md

 ## Operational Directives/Suggestions
 - Make sure to divide the implementation work relatively evenly within your group.
 Most groups have four (4) members and you will notice that there are eight (8) total “coding” tasks (three for Netflix, five for your dataset).
 Thus, letting individual group members “own” around two (2) tasks each will help spread the load.
 Of course you can all help each other as needed, but let each person take point on two items.
 - Once more, do _not_ commit the original files to the repository—they may be too large for that.
 Provide links instead.
 Edit _.gitignore_ to avoid accidental commits.
-- Not everyone’s computer might have enough storage or other capacity—AWS is an option but watch your credits; or, designate someone as the “host” for doing work and find ways to collaborate over a screenshare and (friendly) remote control of a classmate’s screen.
+- Not everyone’s computer might have enough storage or other capacity; in this case, designate someone as the “host” for doing work and find ways to collaborate and take turns “driving.”

 ## How to Turn it In
 Commit everything to GitHub.
 Reiterating the deliverables, they are: